Slavery and Human Trafficking Statement

 Our supply chains and how we are managing risk

-We, however, recognise that there may be areas of our business where the risk of slavery is greater; for instance, business operations which are outsourced, namely security and cleaning or where parts of our supply chain may involve countries which have a low record of human rights or low paid staff.
-As part of our interaction with Walk Free (“an international human rights group focussed on the eradication of modern slavery, in all its forms, in our lifetime”) to our knowledge our supply chain does not include countries classified as medium or high risk.
+We, however, recognise that there may be areas of our business where the risk of slavery is greater; for instance, business operations which are outsourced, for example, security and cleaning or where parts of our supply chain may involve workers in countries which have a low record of human rights or low paid staff.
+We use the Global Slavery Index, produced by the human rights group Walk Free which identifies countries with the highest prevalence of modern slavery to help us identify where there may be a risk of slavery in our supply chain.
+To our knowledge our supply chain does not includes countries classified as medium or high risk.
 The list of countries of concern is reviewed in respect of each tender process we undertake.

 Although we consider the Sciensus Group has a low risk of direct involvement with modern slavery and human trafficking we continue to apply a risk and assurance-based approach to mitigate risks.

 We recognise there could be a risk of slavery or child labour being part of our wider supply chain.
-All new suppliers are required to provide assurance around their ethical business practices, including confirmation of anti-bribery policies, anti-fraud and corruption policies, and confirmation that they have published their modern slavery statement, where relevant.
-All new Suppliers must complete our supplier questionnaire form, and we have a process for internal review of responses and checking information by our trained team before entering into contracts.
+All new suppliers are required to provide assurance around their ethical business practices, including confirmation of anti-bribery policies, anti-fraud and corruption policies, and confirmation that they have published their modern slavery statement, where relevant, including checking that relevant training for staff has been provided.
+We require all new suppliers to complete our supplier questionnaire form.
+Responses are checked by our trained team before we enter into any contracts.
 Non-compliance is escalated and we may either require further assurances or refuse to contract with a supplier.

 Our commercial team manage the contracts and relationships with our key pharmaceutical company supply chain partners.
-All new contracts include provisions which require adherence to ethical conduct principles which we are committed to supporting.
-We have developed standard terms of business to include these principles and are continuing to review our older contractual arrangements to update with relevant provisions when these are extended or updated.
+All new contracts include provisions which require adherence to ethical conduct principles including anti-slavery and human trafficking.

 We have established safe recruitment practices in respect of our direct employees and where we use agency staff or consultants, we require confirmation from the agency of their recruitment arrangements including checking the right to work in the UK.
 All non-compliance is escalated.